danielneves1/SC2BS/README.md

 ./run.sh
 ```

-although might need first to allow the use `run.sh` by using the following command on the terminal (inside the `run.sh` folder)
+although one might firstly need to allow the use of `run.sh` by using the following command on the terminal (inside the `run.sh` folder)

 ```
 chmod +x run.sh